r-obert/xpool.rb/README.md

 pool.shutdown
 ```

-2.
+__2.__

 The `#schedule` method returns an `XPool::Process` object that you can interact
 with.
-It represents the process chosen to run a job.
+It represents the process running a job.
 Arguments can be passed to a job
 from the `#schedule` method.

 ```ruby